esp/esp-js/ReadMe.md

 ### Disposal

 When you call `.disopse()` on a child container, it will call a `dispose` method on any object it holds reference to.
-It will not dispose trasientely registered objects created or objects registered via `registerInstance('aKey', myInstance)`.
+It will not dispose trasientely created objects or objects registered via `registerInstance('aKey', myInstance)`.
-Any child containers and objcts they own will also be disposed.
+Any child containers and objects they hold will also be disposed.

 ```javascript
 class Foo {